brentsnook/shokkenki/README.md

 This gem is still being built and will not work in the meantime.

-Remaining before a usable release:
+Remaining before first usable release (0.1.0):

-- add provider test support
+- manual testing

 ## Install